microsoft/pyright/README.md

 * Add enforcement of covariance and contravariance
 * Type inference for generators and async functions
+* Add support for inference of subclass type vars based on method parameter types declared in subclass
+* Validate consistency of subclass type vars across all declared methods
+* Report errors for non-quoted forward references of types
 * Support for old-style type annotations within comments
 * Address the many TODO comments in the code
 * Better handling of function decorators (don't punt on type checking)